bcgsc/NanoSim/README.md

   -n NUMBER, --number NUMBER
                         Number of reads to be simulated (Default = 20000) -x COVERAGE, --coverage COVERAGE
+                        Coverage of the simulated reads calculated based on the emprical kernel desity estimation functions,
-                        Coverage of the simulated reads, Note: Coverage will override the number of reads -max MAX_LEN, --max_len MAX_LEN
+                        Note: Coverage will override the number of reads -max MAX_LEN, --max_len MAX_LEN
                         The maximum length for simulated reads (Default = Infinity)